Serbian Orthodox Church in North and South America: History

 After the gold rush days, many of these pioneers moved to the big cities where they formed social groups.
 One of the first societies they organized with other Slavonians was the Slavonian Illyrian Benevolent Society of San Francisco in 1857.
 A branch of this society, one of many branches in California, was established in Sutter Creek, California in 1872.
 The Sutter Creek branch erected a lodge building on the society's property in 1874.
 This was the earliest recorded Slavonian social hall built in western America.
 Others followed suit: Amador County Serbs organized the "St. Sava Church Organization" of Amador County in 1886.
 These early societies provided many services to their members and the community.
 They tended the ill: gave help to the aged; and provided burial services for the deceased.
-They organized annual celebrations of Saint Sava's Day, the patron saint of the Serbian people (Savin Dan), and Vidovdan commemorating the Battle of Kosovo in 1389.
+They organized annual celebrations of Saint Sava's Day (Savindan), the patron saint of the Serb people, and Vidovdan commemorating the Battle of Kosovo in 1389.
 They met to listen to famous guslars, to sing their cherished songs, and to dance the kolo.
-The members of the "Saint Sava Church Organization" of Amador County played a major role in the building of St. Sava Church in Jackson.
+The members of the "Saint Sava Church Organization" of Amador County played a major role in the building of Saint Sava Church in Jackson, California.

-Therefore, the San Francisco Bay area can be rightly considered one of the first centers of Orthodox Christianity in the United States, as Serbs played a major role in its early development by forming the "Russian, Greek, Serbian Organization of San Francisco" in 1864.
+Therefore, the San Francisco Bay Area can be rightly considered one of the first centers of Orthodox Christianity in the United States, as Serbs played a major role in its early development by forming the "Russian, Greek, Serbian Organization of San Francisco" in 1864.
 Most of the early members of this organization were Serbs.
 There are documents showing that there were attempts to enlist a Serbian Orthodox priest from Kotor to serve a community as early as the 1870s.
 Of these early Orthodox priests in America, we know very little about them because of the scarcity of sources on their missions.
 Somehow more is known of the activities of American-born Father Sebastian Dabovich and the Archimandrite Firmilijan, who came from Serbia to serve the Serbs in Chicago in 1892.
-It was due primarily to their efforts and to the efforts of the priests who followed them.